tilomitra/teach-me-product/markdown/1_Intro/2_Introduction-to-product-management.md

 *Dig deeper into the details*.
 Understand how you might deliver the value, how you'll know once you've succeeded, and how to realize this through a launched feature or product.
 When figuring these details outs, always try to (1) lead with a hypothesis and (2) validate with data (this is both quantitative and qualitative).
 Leading with a hypothesis means that instead of thinking of an idea (e.g., people want to be able to order Pet Food online and would pay a premium for it), believing that it's true without much substantiation, and moving forward to build, you instead come up with hypotheses first.
 For instance, you might start with hypotheses that: (1) I think people would like to order Pet Food online and (2) assuming they do, they would be willing to pay a premium for it (since this is the only way you could make it a viable business).
 You would then test these hypotheses (we explore techniques at length in future modules) with a possible combination of qualitative and quantitative data, and running tests as necessary (e.g., gather data on price sensitivity from running a small test with users you recruit in a single city placing real orders using a simple web form).
 By doing this right, you would likely realize that it's a nice-to-have but not a need-to-have, especially when you consider the cost of shipping.
 Believe it or not, this may just help you [avoid a billion dollar meltdown in the future](http://www.cnet.com/news/pets-com-latest-high-profile-dot-com-disaster/)!

-> Data beats opinions.
+> "Data beats opinions."
-> – Anonymous
+> –Anonymous

 *Create a longer term plan on how to build this out (i.e., the Roadmap).* Now that you have a better sense of what will deliver value to a customer, start building the Roadmap to outline what the team will be working on for the foreseeable future, when features or iterations are targeted to release, and what intended outcomes/benefits will be.
 You should also realize that the roadmap is a living-and-breathing document meant to evolve, especially the further out you go in the timeline.
 It's expected that you have less confidence on the items in the more distant future and more confidence on the items closer to the present since you don't know what's going to happen between now and then.
 Additionally, you might run tests in the future that will show something different than what you planned is more promising in delivering an intended outcome, and subsequently revise your Roadmap.
 When thinking about what to consider as part of the Roadmap, you should have some balanced criteria that considers things such as customer impact/benefit, business objectives, feasibility, effort required, and dependencies on other items.